Oluwapelumi99/Rock--paper-scissors/README.md

 <li>The fonts on the page have been added from https://fonts.google.com</li>

 ### Icons
-<li>Icons have been added to the page from https://fontawesome.com</li>
+ <li>Icons have been added to the page from https://fontawesome.com.
+The icons have been added to Rock , paper, scissors, lizard, spock buttons</li>
  <li>Favicon was added from https://icons8.com</li>

+ ### Content
+ <li>Modal Rules code gotten from https://freecodecamp.org</li>
+ <li>Rules image gotten from https://momsminivan.com</li>